rhoneyager/libicedb/index.md

 Note that the topnav has two sections: `topnav` and `topnav_dropdowns`.
 The topnav section contains single links, while the `topnav_dropdowns` section contains dropdown menus.
 The two sections are independent of each other.

-## Generating PDF

-If you want to generate PDF, you'll need a license for [Prince XML](http://www.princexml.com/).
-You will also need to [install Prince](http://www.princexml.com/doc/installing/).
-You can generate PDFs by product (but not for every product on the site combined together into one massive PDF).
-Prince will work even without a license, but it will imprint a small Prince image on the first page, and you're supposed to buy the license to use it.

-If you're on Windows, install [Git Bash client](https://git-for-windows.github.io/) rather than using the default Windows command prompt.

-Open up the css/printstyles.css file and customize the email address (`youremail@domain.com`) that is listed there.
-This email address appears in the bottom left footer of the PDF output.
-You'll also need to create a PDF configuration file following the examples shown in the pdfconfigs folder, and also customize some build scripts following the same pattern shown in the root: pdf-product1.sh

-See the section on [Generating PDFs][mydoc_generating_pdfs] for more details about setting the theme up for this output.

 ## Blogs / News

 For blog posts, create your markdown files in the \_posts folder following the sample formats.
 Post file names always begin with the date (YYYY-MM-DD-title).